-To date, there are no data available on the safety of use of oxaliplatin in pregnant women (see section 5.3).
-In animal studies, reproductive toxicity was observed (see section 5.3).
-Based on the results of animal studies and the pharmacological action of the compound, the use of oxaliplatin during pregnancy is advised against, in particular during the first trimester.
-Oxaliplatin therapy should only be considered after suitable appraising the patient of the risk to the foetus and with the patient's consent.
+To date, there is no available information on safety of use in pregnant women.
+In animal studies, reproductive toxicity was observed.
+Consequently, oxaliplatin is not recommended during pregnancy and in women of childbearing potential not using contraceptive measures.

+The use of oxaliplatin should only be considered after suitably appraising the patient of the risk to the foetus and with the patient's consent.

-Lactation
+Appropriate contraceptive measures must be taken during and after cessation of therapy during 4 months for women.

+Breast-feeding

 Excretion in breast milk has not been studied.
-Breast-feeding must be discontinued during oxaliplatin therapy.
+Breast-feeding is contra-indicated during oxaliplatin therapy.